CREATE TABLE

 - GENERATED ALWAYS AS (expr): Automatically generates the value of a column through the expression

-.
+expr.
 The expression can include constants and built-in scalar deterministic SQL functions.
 Non-deterministic functions such as (current_date, random, current_timestamp, context functions) or operators are not supported.
 Aggregate functions, window functions, or table functions are also not supported.
 Partition columns using generated columns are supported.

 Default Values (DEFAULT)

 - DEFAULT default_expression: Defines a default value for a newly added column.
 If the value of this column is not specified in INSERT, UPDATE, or MERGE operations, this default value will be automatically used.
 For data rows that existed before the column was added, the column will be filled with null.
-Supports non-deterministic functions such as (current_date\random\current_timestamp\context functions) and constant values.
+Supports non-deterministic functions such as (current_date, random, current_timestamp, context functions) and constant values.

 Index Definition (index_definition_list)